-The Office of the Dean of Students investigates complaints of violations of this policy as provided in Appendix C (p.
-138), Chapter 11, Student Discipline and Conduct.
+The Office of the Dean of Students investigates complaints of violations of this policy as provided in Appendix C, Chapter 11, Student Discipline and Conduct.
 Allegations of violations under this policy will be investigated in a prompt, fair and impartial manner, and resolved appropriately.
 Allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including domestic violence and dating violence), stalking, or other Title IX-related allegations will be investigated pursuant to the University's informal resolution process or through a formal investigation process.
-The informal resolution process is an alternative investigation and resolution process can be found Appendix C (p.
-138), Chapter 11.
+The informal resolution process is an alternative investigation and resolution process for certain categories of allegations as explained in detail below.
+Additional information relating to the formal investigation process can be found Appendix C, Chapter 11.